-6 Discussion
+6. Discussion

 As the first instrumental study on CBT, this paper has examined how the historically four-way laryngeal contrast of the language is signaled phonetically.
 Due to logistic limitations, the study is based on only a small number of speakers who vary in age, gender, and location.
+Although this shortcoming prevents us from making any firm claim regarding the nature of the variation, our results on f0, voice quality, and VOT present a picture of breathiness in CBT as a phonetic property with variable phonological significance across speakers.